Venues of the 2000 Summer Olympics: Before the Olympics

 Fifteen new venues were under construction by 1995, with all of them being completed in 1999.
-Temporary venues were added for beach volleyball and women's water polo in 2000, prior to the Olympics.
+Temporary venues were added for beach volleyball in Bondi Beach and women's water polo pool in 2000,months prior to the Olympics.
 40,000 people were involved in venue construction for the Games.

-The Olympic Stadium was constructed on the site of a cattle stockyard before they were sent to the slaughterhouse.
+The Stadium Australia was constructed on the site of a cattle stockyard before they were sent to the slaughterhouse.
 Construction was delayed twice before commencing in earnest in September 1996.
 The stadium was completed in March 1999, and officially opened to the public three months later.
 The new Sydney Showground was built to replace the old Sydney Showground at Moore Park.
 The old Sydney Showground was first used in 1882 as part of the Sydney Royal Easter Show, but was starting to show its age by the 1970s.
 Construction of the new Showground at Homebush Bay began in October 1997, and was completed for the 1998 Royal Easter Show.
 The NSW Tennis Centre was constructed on a former home of the Australian Jockey Club from 1841 to 1869.
 The Sydney International Regatta Centre was constructed near a quarry in Penrith, a suburb of Sydney.
 It opened in July 1995, with competition starting eight months later.
 Penrith Whitewater Stadium was constructed following pleas to the IOC from the International Canoe Federation and French President Jacques Chirac after the sport was nearly excluded from the games.
 Pumps totalling 14000 L per second delivered the amount of whitewater needed for the slalom canoeing events at Penrith.
 Holsworthy Barracks was the original site for the Sydney International Shooting Centre, but that was changed due to the site not being available.
 This resulted in the organisers renovating an existing shooting range to meet International Shooting Sport Federation standards, a renovation that took eighteen months to complete.
 Bondi Beach was constructed as a temporary venue between March and November 2000, and took up less than twenty percent of the beach area used.

 Test events at the venues ran from September 1998 to August 2000.